marcotroisi/blog/content/post/healthy-oop.md

 }
 ```

 These are all examples of course, and you would have to use the best approach that works for what you're trying to build.
+The main
+idea is to build object as representatives of a real world (not necessarily physical) entity.

 ## Use interfaces